julianopedraca/angular-crud-mysql-express/README.md

 # Sistema de Gerenciamento de Livro

-This is a Book Management System application built with Angular on the frontend and a backend API for managing books.

 Esse é um sistema de gerenciamento de uma livraria feito com framework Angular no frontend e no backend foi aplicado uma API feita em express

 ## Recursos